 You could frame it using sales and profit margin figures.
 For example, if your company has a 10% profit margin and a buyer fails to pay a £10,000 bill you would have to make an extra £100,000 to make up the shortfall.
 Think about how easily you could do that and whether it would create a drain on resources.

 Trade credit insurance can be essential to ensuring a small businesses’ continued success.
 It can provide powerful information and support that your business might not have otherwise.
 While there are policies available for SME’s, it tends to be medium or larger businesses who opt for credit insurance.

 Companies like Towergate led the way in making trade credit insurance more accessible to SMEs and now a number of insurers are open to creating policies for smaller organisations.
 It may not be suitable for every small businesses but brokers should be able to offer advice on whether the cover will work and where to get it.
 The average payout for trade credit insurance in the first quarter of 2018 was over £13,000, which may give some indication of the size of deals that tend to be covered.

 It is particularly popular in industries with historical volatility.
 The Association of British Insurers (ABI) reports that just under 75% of credit insurance is taken by businesses operating solely in Britain, while the the remaining 25% use it for international trade protection.

 Who Can Use Trade Credit Insurance?

 A number of specialist providers are now offering specialist credit insurance for smaller turnover companies which is great as this was only offered to larger businesses.
-Invoice Funding are one of the UK’s leading Invoice Factoring Brokers.
+Invoice Funding are a leading Invoice Factoring Brokers so we can compare invoice factoring on your behalf.
 We work with a number of insurance companies to get you the best rate for trade credit insurance.